he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Siphon Life.md

 **Negative:**

 Effects with this trait heal undead creatures with negative energy, deal negative damage to living creatures, or manipulate negative energy.
 Planes with this trait are vast, empty reaches that suck the life from the living.
-Creatures with this trait are natives of the [[Negative Energy Plane]].
+Creatures with this trait are natives of the [[DATABASE/plane/Negative Energy Plane|Negative Energy Plane]].
 They can survive the basic environmental effects of the Negative Energy Plane.

 **Rare:**

 This rarity indicates that a rules element is very difficult to find in the game world.
 A rare feat, spell, item or the like is available to players only if the GM decides to include it in the game, typically through discovery during play.
 Creatures with this trait are rare.
 They typically can't be summoned.
-The DC of [[Recall Knowledge]] checks related to these creatures is increased by 5.
+The DC of [[DATABASE/action/Recall Knowledge|Recall Knowledge]] checks related to these creatures is increased by 5.